 - The lower handle may be awkward for very tall users, who will likely have to bend over to use it, and for them, this may defeat the purpose.
 That said, users of an average adult male height or shorter won’t find this a problem.

-Each of the snow shovels in this best snow shovel roundup have a lot to offer, but ultimately the standout was the Ivation Heavy Duty Rolling Snow Pusher with 6″ Pivot Wheels & Easy Adjustable Handle for its unique design, which takes a lot of strain off the back and simply makes snow shoveling easier.
+Each of the snow shovels in this top snow shovel roundup has a lot to offer, but ultimately the standout was the Ivation Heavy Duty Rolling Snow Pusher with 6″ Pivot Wheels & Easy Adjustable Handle for its unique design, which takes a lot of strain off the back and simply makes snow shoveling easier.